dstmodders/mod-sdk/README.md

 As I was making a few mods for the game, the amount of code that could be reused has kept growing.
-The maintenance cost has increased, and the feeling of writing the same solutions has started to pop into my head more frequently.
-So, I've decided to make a separate repository to store all the existing solutions and wrap it in an SDK.
+The maintenance cost has increased, and the feeling of writing the same solutions has popped into my head more frequently.
+So, I've made a separate repository to store all the existing solutions and wrap it in an SDK.

 I don't know what final form this project ends up with.
 At this stage I have no aim in covering everything and just planning to extend it based on my own needs.